artefactual/archivematica-storage-service-docs/administrators.rst

 Pipelines
 ---------

+The pipeline in Archivematica is the Archivematica dashboard.
 All pipelines need to be registered with the Storage Service using the pipeline's unique universal identifier (UUID).
 The UUID can be found in the Archivematica dashboard under Administration -> General Configuration.
-When you first install Archivematica, it will attempt to register the pipeline's UUID automatically with the Storage Service with the description ``Archivematica on
+When you first install Archivematica, it will attempt to register the pipeline's UUID automatically with the Storage Service with the description ``Archivematica on <hostname>``.
-<hostname>``.
-You can also add new pipelines by navigating to the Pipelines tab
-in the Storage Service and clicking on **Create new pipeline**.

 .. image:: images/Pipelines.*
    :align: center
    :width: 80%
    :alt: Storage Service pipelines screen.

+A single Storage Service can be connected to many pipelines.
+To connect a pipeline to an existing Storage Service, click on **Create new pipeline** on the Pipelines tab of the Storage Service.

 Fields:

 * **UUID**: The unique identifier of the Archivematica pipeline.
-* **Description**: A description of the pipeline displayed to the user. e.g.
+* **Description**: A description of the pipeline that will be displayed to the user. e.g. ``Development site``.
-  ``Development site``.
+* **Remote name**: the base URL of the pipeline server.
+This is used for making API calls.
+* **API username**: The username to use when making API calls to the pipeline.
+* **API key**: The API key to use when making API calls to the pipeline.
 * **Enabled**: If checked, this pipeline can access locations associate with it.
-  If unchecked, all locations will be disabled, even if associated directly with this pipeline.
+  If unchecked, all locations associated with this pipeline will be disabled.
 * **Default Location**: If checked, the default locations that have been selected in Administration -> Configuration will be created for or associated with the new pipeline.